Trump indictments: Key court dates set in Georgia, federal election cases

 Both trials are set to fall in the thick of the presidential campaign season, creating a likely logistical headache for Trump, the faraway GOP frontrunner.

-Meanwhile, a trial date for one of Trump’s 18 co-defendants in the Georgia election interference case, lawyer Kenneth Chesebro, has been set for October 23, 2023 after Chesebro asked for the process to be expedited.
+A trial date for one of Trump’s co-defendants in the Georgia election interference case, lawyer Kenneth Chesebro, has been set for October 23, 2023 after Chesebro asked for the process to be expedited.

-The date has raised the prospect that Trump and his allies could face a trial in the state within months, although lawyers for several defendants, including the former president, have signalled they will seek a separate trial from Chesebro to avoid the speedy start.
+The date has raised the prospect that Trump and his allies could face a trial in the state within months, although lawyers for several defendants, including the former president, have signalled that they will seek a separate trial from Chesebro to avoid the speedy start.

-Under the US constitution, a candidate can run for and become president even if they are charged or convicted of a crime.
+Under the US Constitution, a candidate can run for and become president even if he or she is charged or convicted of a crime.

 However, the situation marks uncharted territory for the country because Trump is the first current or former president to face criminal charges.